-The collaboration tools and mechanisms that foster both innovation and the reduction of uncertainties on the data on the structures' behaviour have been identified and are gradually being put in place to ensure a better integration of innovation.
+The collaboration tools and mechanisms that foster innovation have been identified and are gradually being put in place to ensure a better integration of innovation.
 An integrated planning of the research and development projects with the asset management projects is underway.